 Both imdecode and the augmentors can be quite slow.
 We can parallelize them like this:

 ds = LMDBSerializer.load(db, shuffle=False) ds = LocallyShuffleData(ds, 50000) def f(jpeg_str, label): return lots_of_augmentors.augment(cv2.imdecode(x, cv2.IMREAD_COLOR)), label ds = MultiProcessMapDataZMQ(ds, num_proc=25, f) ds = BatchData(ds, 256)

 One process reads LMDB file, shuffle them in a buffer and put them into a ZMQ pipe (used by

 25 processes take items from the queue, decode and process them into [image, label] pairs, and send them through ZMQ IPC pipe.

 The main process takes data from the pipe, makes batches.

-The two DataFlow mentioned in this tutorial (both random read and sequential read) can run at a speed of 1k ~ 2.5k images per second if you have good CPUs, RAM, disks.
-With fewer augmentations, it can reach 5k images/s.
+The two DataFlow mentioned in this tutorial (both random read and sequential read) can run at a speed of 1k ~ 5k images per second, depend on your hardware condition of CPUs, RAM, disks, and the amount of augmentation.
 As a reference, tensorpack can train ResNet-18 at 1.2k images/s on 4 old TitanX.
-8 P100s can train ResNet-50 at 1.7k images/s according to the official benchmark.
+8 V100s can train ResNet-50 at 2.8k images/s according to tensorpack benchmark.
 So DataFlow will not be a serious bottleneck if configured properly.

 To further scale your DataFlow, you can even run it on multiple machines and collect them on the training machine.
 E.g.: